-Denton County Electric Cooperative (CoServ) challenges the National Labor Relations Board (Board) ruling that it engaged in unfair labor practice and the Board's issuance of an affirmative bargaining agreement and public-

-CoServ's petition for review in part and GRANT in part.
-We DENY in part and

-GRANT in part the Board's cross-application for enforcement.
+Denton County Electric Cooperative (CoServ) challenges the National Labor Relations Board (Board) ruling that it engaged in unfair labor practice and the Board's issuance of an affirmative bargaining agreement and public-notice-reading order.
+The Board cross-applies for enforcement.
+We DENY CoServ's petition for review in part and GRANT in part.
+We DENY in part and GRANT in part the Board's cross-application for enforcement.